mpous/iiot-gw-ming-x86/README.md

 ![Add Node-RED modbus nodes](https://user-images.githubusercontent.com/173156/164450054-4942088f-7965-4c6d-909f-cc2c3e0e59de.png)

-Add the `node-red-contrib-modbus` nodes on your Node-RED.
+If you need to add another library or nodes on your Node-RED.
 Open the top-right menu, click `Manage palette`.
-Go to the `Install` tab and search *node-red-contrib-modbus*.
-Click Install.
+Go to the `Install` tab and search (e.g.) *node-red-contrib-modbus*.
+And click Install.

-Also add the `influxdb` nodes following the same process.
-Search *node-red-contrib-influxdb*  and install it.

-New blocks of nodes should appear on your left menu now called `Storage` and `Modbus`.
+New blocks of nodes should appear on your left menu on new sections or not.

 ![New blocks on NodeRED](https://user-images.githubusercontent.com/173156/164450156-5d32115e-422f-4efb-9f3f-fcb8dbcd17ea.png)